Monday, November 11, 2024

 I no longer believe the 6th King being associated with the present is meant to be a clue to when Revelation was written, rather for this theory I think it has to do with Revelation 17’s point in the narrative following the 7th Bowl of Wrath.
 There was a major Earthquake during the reign of Galda which Suetonius refers to having been considered an Omen of his coming demise, that could be identified with the Earthquake of the 7th Bowl.

 On December 19th of AD 69 the major Temple to Jupiter in Rome was burned down during the war between Vitellius and Vespasian.
-So one could see that as Revelation 18.
+So one could see that as Revelation 18 in a Babylon=Rome reading.

 Back to where we left off in chapter 13.
 The 10 Horns, Leopard, Bear and Lion imagery are evoking Daniel 7.
 Daniel 7 was primarily fulfilled by Intertestamental History, Revelation is picking up later with a Rome that has annexed most of the Greek Empire and portions of Babylon and Persia.
 The 10 Horns we also know represent lesser kings allied with the Beast, these are likely various local Client Kings and Tribal Leaders who assisted Vespasian in the Conquest of Judea like Antiochus IV Epiphanes of Commagene.